gtheilman/OnCallAssignments/README.md

 **Step 8:**  Enter your Twilio credentials into the application.

-These is the AccountSID and AuthToken associated with your Twilio account.
-They can be accessed on the Twilio page on your Account page.
+These are the AccountSID and AuthToken associated with your Twilio account.
+They can be accessed on the Twilio page in your Account settings.

 Copy and paste these into the "Credentials" page in the application.